nikosavola/hsl_wear/README.md

 ### Key Design Principles
 1. **Ultra-Minimalist**: Each screen has one clear purpose with focused information
-2. **Battery Conscious**: No GPS, no background services, no continuous polling
+2. **Battery Efficient**: Zero GPS usage, no background services, no continuous polling
 3. **Resilient**: State survives app kills, watch reboots, and network interruptions
 4. **Accessible**: Large touch targets and high contrast UI
 5. **Independent**: Complete functionality without phone companion app

-## App Structure
+## App Architecture

 ### Screen Flow
 1. **Home Screen**: Start new route or resume active journey (if exists)
-2. **Origin Input**: Enter starting location with keyboard and autocomplete suggestions
+2. **Location Input**: Combined from/to input with autocomplete suggestions
-3. **Destination Input**: Enter destination with same input methods
-4. **Route Selection**: Choose from 3-4 itinerary options with duration and mode details
+3. **Route Selection**: Choose from 3-4 itinerary options with duration and mode details
-5. **Route Tracking**: Step through each leg with departure times, platforms, and countdowns
+4. **Route Tracking**: Step through each leg with departure times, platforms, and countdowns
-6. **Journey Completion**: Finish route and return to home screen
+5. **Journey Completion**: Finish route and return to home screen

 ### Data Flow
 ```